 Production vs Distribution: Two Separate Decisions

 One thing ACX did well was bundling production and distribution into a single platform.
-You found a narrator on ACX, produced the audiobook through ACX, and distributed on Audible through ACX.
+You found a narrator on ACX, produced through ACX, and distributed on Audible through ACX.
 Simple.

 When you leave ACX, these become two separate decisions:

 - How do you produce the audiobook?
-(Human narrator, AI voices, full dramatization)
+(Human narrator, single AI voice, full-cast dramatization)

 - Where do you distribute it?
 (Which platforms, exclusive or wide)

-This separation is actually an advantage.
-You're no longer locked into a single narrator marketplace or a single distribution channel.
-You can produce however you want and distribute wherever you want.
+That separation is actually an advantage.
+You're no longer locked into one narrator marketplace or one distribution channel.
+You can produce however you want and distribute wherever the policies allow.

-For production, the options range from hiring a freelance narrator on your own, to using a text-to-speech tool like ElevenLabs for single-voice narration, to using a full production platform like Midsummerr that handles cast, music, and sound design together.
+For production, options range from hiring a freelance narrator independently, to using a single-voice TTS tool like ElevenLabs, to using a full production platform like Midsummerr that handles cast, music, and sound design together.
 We've covered the differences in detail in our comparison of Midsummerr, ACX, and ElevenLabs.

-For distribution, most authors going wide will want either Findaway Voices (widest reach, simplest setup) or a combination of direct uploads to Google Play and Kobo plus an aggregator for everything else.
+For distribution, most authors going wide will want either Voices by INaudio (widest reach in a single integration) or a combination of direct uploads to Google Play and Kobo plus an aggregator for the channels that require one.

 Building a Distribution Strategy Without ACX